 -

 Countless other AI health tools: From IBM’s early Watson Health to new startups, innovation is accelerating.
-AI is being used to predict patient deterioration, streamline insurance claims, personalize mental health coaching, and even analyze coughs or skin photos for disease risk.
-The FDA has already approved AI devices for conditions like diabetic retinopathy.
-Epic’s Emmie and Art are part of this larger trend, moving healthcare toward a future where having an AI co-pilot feels normal rather than experimental.
+AI is being used to streamline insurance claims, support documentation, personalize coaching, and support selected regulated clinical workflows.
+Epic’s Emmie and Art are part of this larger trend, moving healthcare toward a future where AI-assisted workflow feels more routine than experimental.

 Emmie and Art are not isolated experiments, they are part of a much larger race.
-Epic’s strength is scale, with its EHR platform embedded in hundreds of hospitals, which could speed up adoption if these assistants are integrated directly into workflows.
-At the same time, independent solutions like Savva and other tech players are building tools that work outside Epic’s network.
+Epic's strength is scale, with its EHR platform embedded in hundreds of hospitals, which could speed up adoption if these assistants are integrated directly into workflows.
+At the same time, independent tools and platforms are emerging that work outside Epic's network, giving patients and clinicians more options for how they access and review their data.

 Beyond the Hype: Big Questions, Risks and Ethical Dilemmas